NovaHorizonsDev/HGroups/README.md

 <br />
 .getInfo(obj.retrieve(x)) :
 <br />
-This method allows a user to get information about class type, methods, and fields (public only) from an object.
+This method allows a user to get information about class types, methods, and fields (public only) from an object.
 How it is typed, let x be the index of the object in the structure (I named 'value'): value.getinfo(value.retirieve(x));

 <br />